luisivan/notion-blog-nextjs/README.md

 Since the official Notion API doesn't support quote blocks yet, we have to resort to using a bit of a hack.
 For quotes to be rendered, they need to follow this format:
 `!m > Text goes here`

+## Caveats

+Currently the Notion API returns Amazon URLs that expire, meaning that the images uploaded via Notion only work for a few hours after build time.
+Ideally we would be able to download those at build time, but for now I have included a GitHub Workflow to trigger redeployment every hour, in my case to Vercel, to prevent image expiration.

 **Demo:** [https://notion-blog-nextjs-coral.vercel.app](https://notion-blog-nextjs-coral.vercel.app)